NSLS-II-BMM/BeamlineManual/intro.rst

 When a new experiment begins, run the command::

-  new_experiment('folder', gup=333123, saf=343123)
+  new_experiment('/home/xf06bm/Data/Visitors/Henrietta User/2019-02-28', gup=333123, saf=343123)

-This will create ``folder`` and populate it with an :numref:`experimental log (Section %s) <log>`, define the ``DATA`` variable for use in simplifying certain commands, write a template for a :numref:`scan.ini file (Section %s) <xafs>`, write a template for a :numref:`macro file (Section %s) <macro>`, configure the logger to write a log file for this experiment, and set the GUP and SAF numbers as metadata for output files.
+This will create that data folder and populate it with an :numref:`experimental log (Section %s) <log>`, define the ``DATA`` variable for use in simplifying certain commands, write a template for a :numref:`scan.ini file (Section %s) <xafs>`, write a template for a :numref:`macro file (Section %s) <macro>`, configure the logger to write a user log file for this experiment, and set the GUP and SAF numbers as metadata for output files.

 Once the experiment is finished, run this command::

   end_experiment()

-This will reset the logger and the ``DATA`` variable.
+This will reset the logger and the ``DATA`` variable and unset the GUP and SAF numbers.

 Getting help at the command line